-The Myers-Briggs Company Limited is a UK company with UK and continental European branch offices (The Myers-Briggs Company - France, The Myers-Briggs Company - Netherlands and The Myers-Briggs Company - Germany).
+The Myers-Briggs Company Limited is a UK company with UK and continental European branch offices (The Myers-Briggs Company - France, The Myers-Briggs Company - Netherlands and The Myers-Briggs Company - Germany) and other European operations.
 We have a parent company, The Myers-Briggs Company, in the US.
 We offer assessment tools and training to HR specialists, professional psychologists and other talent development practitioners.
 We work directly, or through international partners, with numerous multinational corporations and public sector bodies globally.

 Data Protection Principles.
 We adhere to the following data protection principles: